OWASP/owasp-summit-2017/Participants/need-funding/Bernhard-Mueller.md

 status          : done
 ---

-I am planning a [Mmobile application security workshop](/Working-Sessions/Mobile-Security/index.html) to together with [Sven Schleier](/Participants/need-funding/Sven-Schleier.html) with the goal of advancing the [Mobile Security Testing Guide](https://github.com/OWASP/owasp-mstg).
+I am planning a [mobile application security workshop](/Working-Sessions/Mobile-Security/index.html) to together with [Sven Schleier](/Participants/need-funding/Sven-Schleier.html) with the goal of advancing the [Mobile Security Testing Guide](https://github.com/OWASP/owasp-mstg).
 This guide is part of the documents developed in the Mobile Security Testing project.
 Our vision:

 **Define the industry standard for mobile application security.**